aritro6/Teacher-Rating/pair_afternoon.md

 1. Create a graph that is based on data from only one of the columns of the original data.
 For example, this might be a histogram of that data.

 2. Create a graph that is based on data from only two columns of the original data.
-This might me a scatterplot, a faceted histogram, etc.
+This might be a scatterplot, a faceted histogram, etc.

 3. Create graph that is based on data from at least 3 columns of the original data.
 This could be a colored scatterplot, a scatterplot matrix, faceted histograms, etc.